 Mamelodi Sundowns almost signed Liverpool’s Diaz and Real Madrid’s Vinicius – Mngqithi

-Mamelodi Sundowns co-coach Manqoba Mngqithi has surprisingly revealed how the club was close to acquiring the services of Liverpool's Luis Diaz and Real Madrid's Junior Vinicius.
+Mamelodi Sundowns co-coach Manqoba Mngqithi has surprisingly revealed how the club was close to acquiring the services of Liverpool's Luis Diaz and Real Madrid's Vinicius Junior.

 According to Mngqithi, the South American stars are part of many players the Premier Soccer League champions wanted to sign but those deals never materialised.